 5. Cheap drinks.
 We come to Cannes to chat.
 So expect to spend time over drinks.
 There are a few options: a hive of activity around Morrison’s at 10 rue Teisseire (host of many Midem-off concerts), Ma Nolan’s on 22 rue Macé and the area around the station.
 The other option is to pay full whack in the hotel bars in the hope of meeting people from the majors or bigger tech companies.
 But this, of course, is not obligatory!

 These are some of the most obvious ways to save money in Cannes.
 If you have any you’d like to share or have a specific question you’d like to ask, drop a message below (or stop me in the street if you see me!)

 This article had been updated a few times since it was first published.
-If you have your own tips, do everyone a favour and leave it below.
+If you have your own tips, do everyone a favour and leave them below.